axelhzf/talk-react-at-treexor/slides.md

 ## Warning #1

-This is a talk about React.
-But it's also a talk about why is better than Angular.js.
-But Angular.js it's not so bad.
+This is a talk about React and why is better than Angular.js.
+Despite all my comments, Angular.js is not so bad.

+(It could be worst, like Polymer)

 --